The joy of refinishing your cabinets may be tempered somewhat by the realization that the hinges no longer match.

-Once cleaned, you should sand the surface with 220-grit sandpaper to rough it up so the new paint will stick.
+Once cleaned, you should sand the surface with 220-grit sandpaper to rough it up so the new primer paint will stick well.

 Now you are ready to paint.
-Place each hinge on some old newspaper and spray paint the hinges with a premium quality metal paint.
+Place each hinge on some old newspaper and spray paint the hinges with premium quality metal enamel paint.

 After covering it with one coat, let it dry for a half-hour, then flip the hinge over and paint that side.